 Antonia Baskakov

-Before joining MSFS, Antonia initiated and led the work on feminist development policy at the ONE Campaign, an international NGO fighting extreme poverty.
-Prior to joining ONE, she was the Strategic Advisor to the Executive Director of the Center for Feminist Foreign Policy where she managed projects on transatlantic relations, peace and security, and feminist international law.
-She has worked in a variety of human rights-related fields, including legal research at Berkeley Law School and Stanford Law School for Professor Dr. Beth Van Schaack, the current U.S. Ambassador-at-Large for Global Criminal Justice.
-Antonia currently serves as the Europe Youth Envoy for the United Nations' ITU and the Development Director at [gather], an NGO focused on women's leadership, and is a regular contributor to different news outlets writing about foreign-, security-, development-, and digital policy from a feminist perspective.
-Antonia also co-founded and oversees the Women in Foreign Affairs Network, an intergenerational network and mentorship program featuring off-the-record group coaching sessions with prominent leaders in foreign affairs.
-She has received fellowships from, among others, the European Recovery Program (ERP), the DAAD, and the German National Merit Foundation.
+Antonia Baskakov is a graduate candidate in the Master of Science in Foreign Service (MSFS) program at Georgetown University.
+She is concentrating in Science & Technology in International Affairs with a focus on AI ethics, algorithmic biases, and technology-facilitated gender-based violence.
+She serves as the Georgetown Women in International Affairs Co-President, a Responsible AI Network Fellow, a Board Member of the Georgetown Digital Tech Forum, and was the Co-Lead of the Human Rights & Development Section at the Georgetown Journal of International Affairs.
+Before joining MSFS, Antonia spearheaded the work on feminist development policy at the ONE Campaign, an international NGO fighting extreme poverty.
+Prior to joining ONE, she was the Strategic Advisor to the Executive Director of the Centre for Feminist Foreign Policy.
+She worked in a variety of human rights-related fields, including legal research at Berkeley Law School and Stanford Law School for Professor Dr. Beth Van Schaack, the current U.S. Ambassador-at-Large for Global Criminal Justice.
+Antonia served as the Europe Youth Envoy for the United Nations' International Telecommunication Union (UN ITU) and is a regular contributor to news outlets writing about foreign-, security-, development-, and digital policy from a feminist perspective.
+She is the Co-Founder and Co-Executive Director of the Women in Foreign Affairs Network, a transatlantic intergenerational network and mentorship program with prominent leaders in foreign affairs, spanning over 22 countries and 5 continents.
+Antonia has received fellowships from the European Recovery Program (ERP), the DAAD, and the German National Merit Foundation.

 Publications: